KarrLab/obj_tables/docs/migration.rst

 * Migration requires that schemas and data files be stored in Git repositories -- no other version control systems are supported.
 * The schema must be stored in a repository.
 This will not be convenient for modelers who use a schema written by other people and install it as a Python package.
+* Supports only one schema file per schema repo.
 * Migration of large data files runs slowly.

 .. todo: quantify this